jhuashao/norm-sans/README.md

 If you require any more assistance at all, please don't hesitate to open up an [issue](https://github.com/jhuashao/norm-typeface/issues) in this repository, or send a direct message to the repository's owner [@jhuashao](https://github.com/jhuashao)

-## Modifying & Distributing

-As mentioned before in this README, Norm Sans is an open-source project and is free to modify, alter, and distribute.
-Please see the [SIL Open Font License, Version 1.1](https://opensource.org/licenses/OFL-1.1) for further details and specifications.

-Feel free to fork this repo and to begin to make your own personalized changes.